reggiezhang/dayone2-to-evernote/README.md

 ## dayone-to-evernote
-Import Day One 2 journals to Evernote on macOS
+Import Day One 2 JSON(.zip) to Evernote on macOS

 ## Install
 ```